 Primarily intended for non-science majors.
 Focuses on basic nutrients and their roles in human nutrition.
 Topics include the problems and possible solutions of deficiency diseases, world food shortages, obesity, commonly used drugs, drug effects on the body and drug addiction.
 Combined and integrated with a hands-on laboratory component.
-A special fee will be charged for this course.
+A special fee for face-to-face sections will be charged for this course.
 Prerequisites: College level reading, writing and math skills required.